Samuel-Aborah/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that prints out the iamafile file in the tmp directory

 Task 13.
 We are symbols, and inhabit symbols.
-(13-symbolic link) Create a symbolic link to /bin/ls, named _ls_
+(13-symbolic link) Create a symbolic link to /bin/ls, named __ls__

 Task 14. copy HTML files.
 (14-copy html)
 Copy files to .html files

+Task 15.
+Let's move.
+(100-let's move)
+Move all capitalised 1st letter files into the tmp directory.